 Coffee Grounds for Plants – Organic Fertilizer

-We could say that composting is ecological, and in a way, it would be, since the use of the coffee remains for the plants means recycling a food, although this would have to be organic to be considered truly ecological when it comes to fertilizing a garden that is itself organic.
+We could say that composting is ecological, and in a way, it would be, since the use of the coffee remains for the plants means recycling food, although this would have to be organic to be considered truly ecological when it comes to fertilizing a garden that is itself organic.

 Used Coffee Grounds for Plants